-The student is blind to the obvious-that even his closed world is changing.
-The "crisis of the university"-that detail of a more general crisis of modern capitalism-is the latest fodder for the deaf-mute dialogue of the specialists.
-This "crisis" is simple to understand: the difficulties of a specialised sector which is adjusting (too late) to a general change in the relations of production.
-There was once a vision-if an ideological one-of a liberal bourgeois university.
+The student is blind to the obvious -- that even his closed world is changing.
+The "crisis of the university" -- that detail of a more general crisis of modern capitalism -- is the latest fodder for the deaf-mute dialogue of the specialists.
+This "crisis" is simple to understand: the difficulties of a specialised sector which is adjusting(too late) to a general change in the relations of production.
+There was once a vision--if an ideological one-of a liberal bourgeois university.
 But as its social base disappeared, the vision became banality.
 In the age of free-trade capitalism, when the "liberal" state left it its marginal freedoms, the university could still think of itself as an independent power.
-Of course it was a pure and narrow product of that society's needs-particularly the need to give the privileged minority an adequate general culture before they rejoined the ruling class (not that going up to university was straying very far from class confines).
-But the bitterness of the nostalgic don 1 is understandable: better, after all, to be the bloodhound of the haute bourgeoisie than sheepdog to the world's white-collars.
+Of course it was a pure and narrow product of that society's needs -- particularly the need to give the priviliged minority an adequate general culture before they rejoined the ruling class (not that going up to university was straying very far from class confines).
+But the bitterness of the nostalgic don (No one dares any longer to speak in the name of nineteenth century liberalism; so they reminisce about the "free" and "popular" universities of the middle ages--that "democracy of unfreedom".) is understandable: better, after all, to be the bloodhound of the haute bourgeoisie than sheepdog to the world's whitecollars.
 Better to stand guard on privilege than harry the flock into their allotted factories and bureaux, according to the whims of the "planned economy".
-The university is becoming, fairly smoothly, the honest broker of technocracy and its spectacle.
-In the process, the purists of the academic Right become a pitiful sideshow, purveying their "universal" cultural goods to a bewildered audience of specialists.
+The university is becoming, fairly smooth ly, the honest broker of technocracy and its spectacle.
+In the process, the purists of the academic Right become a pitiful sideshow, purveying their " universal" cultural goods to a bewildered audience of specialists.

 More serious, and thus more dangerous, are the modernists of the Left and the Students' Union, with their talk of a "reform of University structure" and a "reinsertion of the University into social and economic life", i.e., its adaptation to the needs of modern capitalism.
-The one-time suppliers of general culture to the ruling classes, though still guarding their old prestige, must be converted into the forcing-house of a new labour aristocracy.
+The one-time suppliers of general culture to the ruling classes. though still guarding their old prestige, must be converted into the forcing-house of a new labor aristocracy.
 Far from contesting the historical process which subordinates one of the last relatively autonomous social groups to the demands of the market, the progressives complain of delays and inefficiency in its completion.
 They are the standard-bearers of the cybernetic university of the future (which has already reared its ugly head in some unlikely quarters).
-And they are the enemy: the fight against the market, which is starting again in earnest, means the fight against its latest lackeys.
+And they are the enemy:

+the fight against the market, which is starting again in earnest, means the fight against its latest lackeys.